 Blog

-New Electric Buses Hit the Streets of Beirut, Here’s What We Know
+New Electric Buses Hitting the Streets of Beirut Soon, Here’s What We Know

 Lebanon is slowly growing its long‑neglected public transportation system.
-One of the most talked‑about developments recently is the introduction of electric buses running between Jbeil and Beirut, a project happening with support from Qatar.
+One of the most talked‑about developments recently is the introduction of electric buses running between Jbeil and Beirut, a project happening with support from the UNDP.
+The buses were provided through a grant from the Global Environment Facility (GEF) under a project implemented by the United Nations Development Programme (UNDP), in close coordination with national and local government partners.

 The move taps into a broader push to modernize the country’s transport options, make commuting less of a headache, and cut down on emissions in a place where congestion is a daily reality.